-Please note that the following table shows all input features settings that are available throughout all Spectrum acquisition cards.
-Some of these features are not installed on your specific hardware:
+Please note that the input features are read out for the currently selected read AI path done by register SPC\READAIPATH.
+Please also note that the following table shows all input features settings that are available throughout all Spectrum acquisition cards.
+Some of these features are not installed on your specific hardware.
+The column(s) for the input paths show which settings are available for which input path (if multiple paths are available on the card) on a standard card: